ClementFelipe/google-books-api/README.md

 Depending on the value of `isFavorite` (true|false), this endpoint may either add the volume to the users `Favorites` bookshelf or remove it.

 This endpoint does not return a response body.

+## Building locally

+To build and run this project, you must have maven installed and at least Java 11.

+Run:

+`mvn package`

+To generate the `target` directory with the executable standalone JAR file for the API.

+Then, the JAR can be run with:

+`java -jar target/google-books-search-api-0.0.1-SNAPSHOT.jar`

+After this, the API will become available on port 8080.

+### Tests

+Tests can be run with:

+`mvn test`